influxdata/flux/docs/SPEC.md

                              | IndexExpression .
 ### Program

-A Flux program is a sequence of statements defined by
+A Flux program is a sequence of statements and optionally a package clause and import declarations.

-    Program    = [PackageStatement] [ImportList] StatementList .
+    Program = [ PackageClause ] [ ImportList ] StatementList .
-    ImportList = { ImportStatement } .
+    ImportList = { ImportDeclaration } .

 ### Statements